Michael-77cm/Prevent-Strategy-in-the-Workplace/README.md

 # Flagstone-Project-2511

+# Prevent Strategy Workplace Website

+## Project Overview
+Informational website about the UK Prevent strategy in workplace settings.

+## Development
+- **Framework**: Bootstrap 5.3.0
+- **Icons**: Font Awesome 6.4.0
+- **Responsive Design**: Mobile-first approach

+## AI Assistance Disclosure
+The codebase for this website was generated with significant assistance from OpenAI's ChatGPT (GPT-4 model).
+The AI was used for:

+- HTML structure and Bootstrap implementation
+- CSS custom styling and responsive design
+- JavaScript functionality for interactive elements
+- Content organization and layout design

+Human developer contributions included:
+- Requirements specification and review
+- Content verification and accuracy checking
+- Custom modifications and testing
+- Deployment configuration

+## Important Notes
+- This is a demonstration/educational website
+- Not an official government resource
+- Always refer to official UK government sources for Prevent strategy information

+## License
+This code is provided for educational/demonstration purposes.

 References & Credits for Prevent Strategy Website
 1. Framework & Libraries
 Bootstrap 5.3.0-alpha1 - Frontend framework for responsive design